 Think the alphabet song is the only way to teach the alphabet?
 Wrong.
 You’re only teaching them the name of the letter.
-How do you teach the identification, sound, and formation?
+How do you teach letter identification, sound, and formation?

-Your students are missing out on major concepts if the only way you’re teaching your students about the alphabet is through a song.
+Your students miss out on major concepts if the only way you’re teaching your students about the alphabet is through a song.